particle-iot/docs/src/content/reference/device-os/firmware.md

 Set minimum voltage required for VIN to be used.
 This applies only when powered through VIN.
 The value is in millivolts or 1000ths of a volt, so 3880 is 3.880 volts.

 The default is 3880 (3.88 volts).

+This sets the input voltage limit (`VINDPM`) bits in the PMIC input source control register.
+See [`PMIC::setInputVoltageLimit()`](/reference/device-os/api/pmic-power-management-ic/input-source-control-register/#setinputvoltagelimit-) and [`PMIC::getInputVoltageLimit()`](/reference/device-os/api/pmic-power-management-ic/input-source-control-register/#getinputvoltagelimit-) for the equivalent low-level PMIC methods.

 ```cpp
 // PROTOTYPES